HugoTby/Locate-IP-Address/README.md

 ---

-You can now choose to allow access to certain IP addresses, from the table in `white_list.php` file.
+You can now choose to allow access to certain IP addresses, from the table in the `white_list.php` file.

 ```php
     $whitelist = array(